gruppe-adler/grad_meh/README.md

 - MEH cannot export maps included in `.ebo` files, because those are encrypted therefore we cannot get to the map files.

 ## Output
+We export the following from Arma 3 maps:
+- Elevation model
+- Preview picture
+- Satellite image
+- Vector data for all map objects / locations

 All exported files can be found in the `grad_meh` subdirectory of your Arma 3 installation directory.
 Each map has its own subdirectory, which structure is further explained [here](./docs/output_spec.md).

 ## Scripting API
 Gruppe Adler Map Exporter adds a script command, which is used by the UI.
 If you want to, you could use that scripting command for your own purposes.